ENABLING YOUNG PEOPLE AND THEIR WHANAU TO LEAD VIBRANT AND HEALTHY LIVES

 We often find it difficult to discuss sexual health issues.
 The reality is that New Zealand - and specifically in our community - we have unacceptably high rates of teenage pregnancy and sexually transmitted infections.
 Teenage parent hood can lead to lifelong health and social inequalities, both for the young parents and for their children.
 Sexually transmitted infections can lead to long term health problems, including infertility.

-Anamata CAFE is a charitable trust employing 10 staff with a voluntary coordinating committee of 7.
-Our staff consists of 5 clinic nurses, 1 doctor, 1 health promoter/educator, 1 whanau support worker and 2 in the administration team.
+Anamata CAFE is a charitable trust employing 11 staff with a voluntary coordinating committee of 7.
+Our staff consists of 5 clinic nurses, 1 doctor, 1 nurse practitioner, 1 health promoter/educator, 1 youth practitioner and 2 in the administration team.
 Our service is confidential and our staff are friendly, skilled and knowledgeable.

 We hope that this website will support and encourage you to discuss sexual health issues more openly.
 We all have a responsibility to ensure that our young people have ready access to the information and care they need, so that they can make healthy choices and cope successfully with their transition into adulthood.
 For all young New Zealanders, these are significant concerns.